trickeydan/warble/report.md

 - View all users that are following you, and that you are following.
 - Post text-based status updates.

+I have partially implemented sharing images with status updates, but this is non-functional at the time of submission.
+The causes for this are detailed in the challenges section.

 ## Challenges

 Whilst I have made use of other cloud platforms before, this was the first time that I have made use of Microsoft Azure, or function-based applications in a big project.